minh-hahaha/Recruit.me/README.md

 Link:
 http://recruit-me3.s3-website-us-east-1.amazonaws.com/

+Use Cases implemented for Iteration 3:

+Admin:
+  - tbd

+Company:
+  - Review Applicants for Job

+Applicant:
+  - accept offer

 Use Cases implemented for Iteration 2:

 Company:
   - Activate Job
   - Close Job
-  - Review Applicants for job
+  - Review Applicants for job (not graded in iteration 2)
   - Offer Jobs
   - rescind offer to applicant

 Applicant:
   - Search Jobs [page]
   - Apply to job
-  - accept offer
+  - accept offer (not graded in iteration 2)
   - withdraw from job
   - reject offer from company